k2view-academy/K2View-Academy/articles/10_enrichment_function/02_enrichment_vs_root_func_comparison_analysis.s5.md

 <p><strong>Structure</strong></p>
 </td>
 <td width="241">
-<p>The Enrichment function does not have any Input/Output parameters.</p>
+<p>The Enrichment function does not have any Input / Output parameters.</p>
 </td>
 <td width="269">
 <p>The Root function must have at least one Input parameter and yield an array of Objects (Object[]).</p>